ImproPhoto/pymicmac/README.md

 How the data is copied from the location where the distributed tool is lunched to the remote execution folders (and viceversa) depends on the used hardware systems.

-In [Implemented MicMac Tools](#implemented-micmac-tools) we detail the current MicMac tools where we have implemented a distributed version.
+In [Implemented MicMac Tools](#implemented-micmac-tools) we detail the current MicMac tools for which we have implemented a distributed version.
 Currently Tapioca is supported.

 In [Hardware systems](#hardware-systems) we detail which systems are supported.
-Currently running in SGE clusters is supported.
+Currently running in the local computer and in SGE clusters is supported.
 SGE clusters have Grid Engine batch queueing system.

+The tool `monitor/plot_cpu_mem.py` can be used to get a plot of the CPU and MEM usage of the Distributed Tool (parallel) execution.

 #### Implemented MicMac Tools